Flickering recessed lighting

 Electrical

-The answer to 'flickering recessed lighting' is that there are several common causes, including loose connections, faulty light bulbs, and issues with the electrical circuit.
-Flickering lights can be a sign of an electrical problem that requires attention.
+The answer to 'flickering recessed lighting' is that there are several common causes, including loose connections, faulty dimmers, and aging light bulbs.
+Flickering lights can be a sign of an electrical issue that requires attention.

 Frequently Asked Questions